chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_policy_client_add.rst

 ..
 This is an included how-to.

-To add a key:
+To add a client key:

 #.
 Open |webui|.
 #.
 Click |webui policy|.
 #.
 Click |webui policy_client|.
 #.
 Click |webui policy_client_create|.
 #.
-In the |webui db_create_client| dialog box, enter the name of the key.
+In the |webui db_create_client| dialog box, enter the name of the client key.

    .. image:: ../../images/step_manage_webui_policy_client_add.png